-How Investors Use Energy Project Metrics to Make Decisions
+How Investors Use Energy Project Metrics to Make (Sustainable) Decisions

 Business analyst holding a tablet with energy project metrics displayed on a large digital dashboard showing performance charts and renewable energy data

-Energy project metrics are used to decide whether a project is worth funding, how it will perform, and how quickly capital can be recovered.
-Investors rely on financial returns, revenue certainty, operational performance, and real-time data to make these decisions.
+Energy project metrics are used to estimate how a project will perform, how quickly capital can be recovered, and whether it is worth funding.
+Investors rely on quantitative indicators of expected operational performance and financial returns to make these decisions.

 What investors look at when assessing energy projects

 Investors use energy project metrics to answer a simple question: will this project deliver reliable returns at an acceptable level of risk.
-The process starts with revenue certainty, moves through financial modelling, and is supported by operational performance data.
+The process starts with revenue certainty, moves through financial modelling, and is supported by performance assumptions grounded in operational data.

 There are a small set of key decision drivers: